Ruchiram4/CoreDataDemo/README.md

 # CoreDataDemo
 This project server as a demo for anyone who wishes to learn Core Data in Swift.

-The purpose of this project is to help someone new to Core Data get up to speed using the technology.
+The purpose of this project is to help someone new to Core Data get up to speed and be able to use the technology by providing them with a working code sample.
 The project demonstrates how we can use the CoreData API effectively for the most common **CRUD** operations.
 * Create
 * Read
 * Update